john-itcsolutions/cheirrs/README.md

-     We are currently having a problem related to the same errors when we ran "test.sh" from smart-web, when we try to complete the connection between node-red and smart-web via the grpc client (cohabiting with smart-web).
+     We are currently having a problem related to the same errors when we ran "test.sh" from smart-web, when we try to complete the connection between node-red and smart-web via the grpc client (cohabiting with the node-red server).
 It appears to relate to configuration/provision of a jwt token at authentication in both cases.

      The installation of IOTA client proceeds as follows (repeat for both Host - ie Edge - and worker-2):